 In 2017 he has been invited to direct a performance inspired on Diaghilev in collaboration with Kaleidoskope Ensemble in Berlin: this production was commissioned by Klara Festival and was presented in Bruges (Concertgebauw), Bruxelles (Bozar), Antwerp (DeSingel), and Berlin.

-In August of the same year he directed the new production of Orfeo viajero, music by Claudio Monteverdi, this was presented at DeSingel "Translab", organised by Muziektheater Transparant (conductor Hernan Schvartzman and the soloists of Muziektheater Jongerenopera).
+In the same year he directed the new production of Orfeo viajero, music by Claudio Monteverdi, this was presented at DeSingel "Translab", organised by Muziektheater Transparant (conductor Hernan Schvartzman and the soloists of Muziektheater Jongerenopera).
 The following year he has been re-invited to direct Les Indes Galantes.

 For Festival Monteverdi 2019 in Cremona (Teatro Ponchielli) he revived the production of Orfeo nel metro in collaboration with the Civica Scuola di Milano Claudio Abbado.

 In 2021 he directed and designed L'isola disabitata, a coproduction between Teatro Alighieri di Ravenna and Opera de Dijon.